amd-jnovotny/hipBLASLt/docs/conceptual/hipblaslt-clients.rst

 .. meta::
    :description: Information about the clients for the hipBLASLt library
-   :keywords: hipBLASLt, ROCm, library, API, tool, clients, test, benchmark
+   :keywords: hipBLASLt, ROCm, library, API, clients, test, benchmark

 .. _clients:

 ============================
-Clients
+hipBLASLt clients
 ============================

 The following client executables are available for use with hipBLASLt: